HollyAdele/hollyadele.github.io/gifting-guide.markdown

 * Biking Sunglasses
 * Bike maintenance stuff or toolkits
 * "Note: I already have a great lock, a great lamp, a small patch kit, and a good-enough portable tire pump.
 I don't want a bike computer."
+* Bryan just got a face mask from a friend.

 ###Holly